Development

 For Elasticsearch, it sets up Super Search fields and the index for processed crash data.

-For S3, this creates the required buckets.
+For GCS, this creates the required buckets.

-6. Populate data stores with required data.
+6. Populate data stores with required lookup data.

 Then you need to fetch product build data and normalization data that Socorro relies on that comes from external systems and changes day-to-day.